core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Update of Replay Window # {#sec-synch-seq-num}

 A new server joining a group may not be aware of the current Partial IVs (Sender Sequence Numbers of the clients).
-The first time the new server receives a request from a particular client, it is not able to verify if that request is a replayed.
-The same holds when a server loses its mutable security context, for instance after a device reboot.
+The first time the new server receives a request from a particular client, it is not able to verify if that request is a replay.
+The same holds when a server loses its mutable Security Context, for instance after a device reboot.

 The exact way to address this issue is application specific, and depends on the particular use case and its replay requirements.
-The list of methods to handle update of replay window is part of the group communication policy, and different servers can use different methods.
+The list of methods to handle the update of a Replay Window is part of the group communication policy, and different servers can use different methods.

-{{synch-ex}} describes three possible approaches that can be considered for update of replay window.
+{{synch-ex}} describes three possible approaches that can be considered to update a Replay Window.

 # Message Processing in Group Mode # {#mess-processing}